 Acid reflux is also known as indigestion or gastroesophageal reflux disease (GERD).
 It occurs when the valve between the esophagus and stomach doesn’t function properly.
-When the valve (also called lower esophageal sphincter or LES and cardiac sphincter) malfunctions, food and stomach acid can travel back up the esophagus.
-This is where the burning sensation comes from.
+When the valve (lower esophageal sphincter, LES, or cardiac sphincter) malfunctions, food and stomach acid can travel back up the esophagus and cause a burning sensation.

 - asthma symptoms